About Beautiful braces up!

 Some while ago, Manu started this initiative on our blog towards having beautiful teeth.
-Didn’t want to leave her all by herself in this, so here I am, 3 days in, proudly displaying my lingual braces.
+Didn’t want to leave her all by herself in this, so here I am, 3 days in, proudly displaying my lingual braces that I got at dental office Calgary NE.
 Nope, they don’t show but I can guarantee you I definitely know they are there.
 They are reminding me of their presence every minute.
 This post is a short narrative on my new exciting dental journey and is meant, first and foremost, to raise awareness among you guys on different type of dental issues and treating them with the required care.
 I hope this can bring some relevant information for those of you going through something similar or are in doubt whether to go through it or not.

 Most of you must have already noticed that I’m quite far off from the perfect smile.
 I might have tricked those few that forgot their glasses at home but, to be honest, I fully deserve my 4th grade “Beaver” nick-name (yeah, Bodi, I still remember it like it was yesterday) :) )